perviz822/boeing_737/readme.md

+# Table of Contents:

+1. Overview
+2. Preprocessing before chunking
+3. Summary of the embedding model
+4. Explanation of the main files
+5. Challanges and solutions
+6. How to run the app

 # Overview

 This RAG pipeline answers user questions by retrieving and ranking the most relevant chunks from the Boeing 737 manual.
 The process combines semantic similarity with a custom title-based scoring method to improve accuracy.